kkomissarchik/polyglot/hello/README.md

 # Hello Example

-The implementations of this example demonstrate a simple function in different languages and technical stacks.
+A simple function with a command line interface and unit tests.

 ## Requirements

 * Provide a function that takes a name and returns a string "Hello, [name]!"
-* Provide a way to exercise this function from the command line
+* Provide a way to invoke this function from the command line
 * Provide unit tests

 ## Implementations